01-16-2013, 01:04 PM #1

 Samsung may regret being so dependent on the little green robot at some point, but those profits and the way they are burying the competition right now makes it tougher then one would think to shift gears.

 To put it another way, someone once asked Stephen King why he wrote such macabre stories.
 His answer was simple: "What makes you think I have a choice?
 Writing is a catch as catch can profession.
 You stay with what is successful."
-Mr King has tried to write other things, but his horror/suspense stories pays the bills.A closed mouth gathers no feet.
+Mr King has tried to write other things, but his horror/suspense stories pays the bills.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.

 If I'm an ice cream purveyor, I'm going to put out other flavors, because vanilla may lose its appeal one day.
 Strawberry may become the flavor of choice, and when vanilla falls out of favor; I want to be there offering an alternative.My next phone...